JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 ## 10. Conclusion

-This report set out to answer a practical coaching question:
+This report set out to answer the research question:
-> “Given what we know at the start of a set (season, team, starting zone, half), what is the probability this possession will be a far set?”
+**"Given what we know at the start of a set (season, team, starting zone, half), what is the probability this possession will be a far set?"**

-To do this, we established a fixed performance benchmark:
+To explore this, we defined a clear benchmark.
-A “far set” was defined as any possession gaining over **131.8 metres** (the 80th percentile of own-half gains in 2018).
+A **"far set"** was any possession that gained **more than 131.8 metres**, which is the **80th percentile of own-half gains in 2018**.
-We trained four different machine learning models, **Logistic Regression**, **Tuned Logistic Regression**, **Random Forest**, and **HistGradient Boosting** — on data from **2018–2024**, holding back the entire **2025 season** as a true “out-of-time” test set.
+We trained **five machine learning models** using data from **2018–2024**, and then tested them on the **2025 season**, which was kept separate as a true “future” test.

-The results were conclusive.
+The results were clear.
-The more complex models (Random Forest, Gradient Boosting) **overfit** the training data and failed to generalize to the 2025 season.
+The more complex tree-based models (**Random Forest** and **Gradient Boosting**) **overfit** the training data and didn’t perform well on the 2025 test set.
-The best-performing model was the simplest: a **Balanced Logistic Regression**, which achieved a **Test AUC of 0.525**.
+The **Regularised GLM (Elastic-Net)** model performed best, reaching a **test AUC of about 0.53**.

-This “winning” score is the most important finding.
+That score is the key finding.
-An AUC of 0.525 means the model is only **2.5% better than a random coin flip** at predicting the outcome.
-This tells us, definitively, that **pre-set context alone is a very poor predictor** of attacking success in the NRLW.
+An **AUC of 0.53** means the model is only **slightly better than random guessing**.
+This shows that **pre-set context alone is a weak predictor** of attacking success in the NRLW.

-This finding is **not a failure** of the model, but a **deep insight** into the sport.
+This is not a failure of modelling as it is an important insight about the game.
-It proves that the outcome of a set is not predetermined by the starting situation.
-Success is overwhelmingly driven by the **skill, tactics, and execution** that happen within the set itself.
+It shows that a set’s outcome is not determined by where or when it start*, but by what happens within the set: the skill, tactics, and execution** of the players.

-This model successfully quantifies the starting-point expectation, providing a **fair baseline** that coaches and analysts can use to measure true team performance, separate from the context they play in.
+The model helps quantify the baseline expectation for each possession, giving coaches and analysts a fair way to measure true performance, separate from the situation they start in.

 ---